AlexDuvalinho/Explainable-Artificial-Intelligence-XAI-/Model construction/Analysis.md

 ## SMOTE

-If you want to understand exactly what SMOTE does, I summarize its pseudo code below.
+If you would like to understand exactly what SMOTE does, I summarize its pseudo code below.
+This is based on the corresponding paper <https://arxiv.org/pdf/1106.1813.pdf>

 1. Split between training and test set; focus solely on the training set.
 2. Randomly pick a point from the minority class (churn).